BWallPass/Project-documents-BWall/README.md

-# Welcome to the official documentation of the N-layers project cycle 01/2024
+# Welcome to the official documentation of the N-layers project.
+Cycle 01/2024

 ## Integrantes